mdmiraj7308-hue/Delta-Demo/README.md

 # Delta-Demo
-This is a description of my project
+This is a description of my project.